 - Keep all phone calls brief.
-If you need to use a phone, try to use it only to convey vital information to emergency personnel and/or family;
+If you need to use a phone, try to use it only to convey vital information to emergency personnel and/or family.

-- If in your vehicle, try to place calls while your vehicle is stationary;
+- If in your vehicle, try to place calls while your vehicle is stationary.

 - If you have Call Forwarding on your home number, forward your home number to your wireless number, particularly in the event of an evacuation.
-That way you will get incoming calls from your landline phone;

 - Tune-in to broadcast and radio news for important news alerts.